vishalnagda1/node-express-mongo/README.md

-# DZI Backend
+# Node Express Mongo

-DZI Backend is a server side implementation for the europien based insurance company.
-DZI Backend application contains basic RESTful APIs to staisfy the requirements.
+**Node Express Mongo** is a scaffolding or template to get started with a new Node Express project with Mongo DB connectivity using mongoose package.
+It also provides basic user authentication APIs and also demonstrates the use of persistence DB layer.

 ## Requirements

 ##### **Prerequisites**

 You should have at least a basic understanding of fundamental programming concepts and some experience with introductory [`Javascript`](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
-And the knowledge of [`Mongo`](https://university.mongodb.com/), [`Express`](https://expressjs.com/) and [`Node JS`](https://nodejs.dev/)) is an advantage.
+And the knowledge of [`Mongo`](https://university.mongodb.com/), [`Express`](https://expressjs.com/) and [`Node JS`](https://nodejs.dev/) is an advantage.

 #### **Installation**